ahmadiehsan/personal_docs/docs/data_science/ai/learning_types/label_propagation.md

 ## Example

-To apply semi-supervised learning in a specific domain, let’s consider a medical domain where we want to classify scientific articles into different categories such as cardiology, neurology, and oncology.
+To apply semi-supervised learning in a specific domain, let's consider a medical domain where we want to classify scientific articles into different categories such as cardiology, neurology, and oncology.
 Suppose we have a small set of labeled articles and a large set of unlabeled articles.

 A possible approach could be to use label propagation by creating a graph of articles where the nodes represent the articles and the edges represent the similarity between the articles.
 The similarity could be based on various factors, such as the words used, the topics covered, or the citation networks between the articles.
 After propagating the labels, we can classify the unlabeled articles based on the final label probabilities.